hardcoffee/flashbapp-public/README.md

+# Flashbapp

-# This is our [AngularAttack](https://www.angularattack.com) 2016 Repo
+> This was once our [AngularAttack](https://www.angularattack.com) 2016 project

-> The start of our AngularAttack 2016 entry.

-Currently it has a basic typescript project structure without functionality.
+Create a flash on a place with a date and description of what happened there and share it with people around the world.

+### Step 1) Understand what is this

+This is an Angular 2 project and your looking at the `webpack` branch.
+This is only useful if you are looking to deploy the application, to run locally use the `master` branch.
+The status is a working Alpha application waiting to be developed.

-### Step 1) Get Your Local Environment setup
+### Step 2) Get Your Local Environment setup

 Clone this repo locally

 * Install the latest [Node / NPM](https://nodejs.org).

-* `git clone git@github.com:rumblex/angularattack2016-4promises.git`
+* `git clone git@github.com:hardcoffee/flashbapp.git`

-* `cd angularattack2016-4promises`
+* `cd flashbapp`

 * `npm install`

-* `npm start` will start the server locally to test that everything is running correctly
+* ~~`npm start`~~ will CRASH

+Just prepare for the deploy.

 ### Step 2) Deploy App

-The deployment of this sample app is made to [Surge](https://surge.sh).

-* `npm install -g surge`
+* `npm install -g webpack`

+* `npm build`

+* `cd dist`

 * `surge .`

-After make a change, you don't need to commit just run `surge .` again and refresh [the instance](http://4promises.2016.angularattack.io) on the browser.

-Note: please do not remove the `CNAME` file, as that tells it where to deploy to.
+To make it even smaller remove the `.map` files.
+I tried to do it using a TS config but couldn't get it working.

-### Step 3) Happy coding
+### Step 3) Profit

-    console.log('start typing!');
+    console.log('??');